aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-sections/_index.md

 ### Removing Page Breaks

 Firstly the code to remove the page breaks is discussed.
 Generally a single [Run](http://www.aspose.com/api/net/words/aspose.words/run) contains only a page break character by itself.
-There are cases in which a run can contain text and a page break character and in some cases even multiple page break characters.
+There are cases in which a run can contain text and a page break character and in some cases even numerous page break characters.
 Therefore the code is made robust and all instances of the page break character found are removed.

 Below example removes all page breaks from the document.